TheStarryByte/hello-world/README.md

 im almost done with data sceicse video

-i finised te data couse and now im practicing more python and laeraning ml more and studying sat math , french and math
+i finised te data couse and now im practicing more python and laeraning ml more and studying sat math , french and math recently i have been more focusing on math only exactly algebra